Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Experimental Confirmation

-For the family of problems LP$_\gamma^2$, the values of $\simplephi$ for different $\gamma$ values are as follows: These values of $\simplephi$ still exhibit a clear reciprocal relationship with $\gamma$.
-Figure \ref{fig_perturb:sub2} shows the convergence performance of rPDHG for LP$_\gamma^1$ instances for $\gamma \in\{ 0,0.02,0.005,0.001\}$.
-Although the perturbations are now on the right-hand side vector $b$, our observations are nearly symmetric to those for LP$^1_\gamma$, which match the predictions of Theorems \ref{thm:compexity_using_zeta} and \ref{thm:local_linear_convergence} again.
+For the family of problems LP$_\gamma^2$, the values of $\simplephi$ for different $\gamma$ values are as follows: These values of $\simplephi$ again exhibit a clear reciprocal relationship with $\gamma$.
+Figure \ref{fig_perturb:sub2} reports the convergence performance of rPDHG for LP$_\gamma^2$ instances for $\gamma \in\{ 0,0.02,0.005,0.001\}$.
+Although the perturbation is now applied to the right-hand side vector $b$, the observed behavior is nearly symmetric to that in LP$^1_\gamma$: smaller perturbations lead to a much longer Stage~I, while the Stage-II local convergence behavior remains largely unchanged.
+These observations are consistent with Theorems~\ref{thm:compexity_using_zeta} and~\ref{thm:local_linear_convergence}.